-• This represents investments in 9 real estate vehicles/partnerships consisting of 1 and 7 open-end fund and 8 non-core/value add real estate/real asset investments.
-The open-end core funds can be requested on a quarterly basis with 45 days' notice.
+• This represents investments in 10 real estate vehicles/partnerships consisting of 1 open-end fund and 9 non-core/value add real estate/real asset investments.
+The open-end core fund can be requested on a quarterly basis with 45 days' notice.
 The non-core/value add funds are similar to alternative equity/fixed income in the sense that they are unable to be redeemed and money/gains are distributed back to investors as the partnerships liquidate their underlying assets.
 These private partnerships typically have 10-15-year life cycles during which limited partners are unable to redeem their investments, but instead, receive distributions as the partnerships liquidate their underlying assets.

-Domestic Equity, International Equities, and Emerging Markets
+Domestic Equities, International Equities, Emerging Markets and Global Equity

-• This represents investments in 8 commingled/pooled/mutual equity funds that invest primarily in common stock of companies located within and outside the US, including emerging markets.
+• This represents investments in 10 commingled/pooled/mutual equity funds that invest primarily in common stock of companies located within and outside the US, including emerging markets.
 The redemption frequency for these investments range from daily to monthly with 1 to 30 days prior notification.